 - Discover the basic and advanced skills for engineering careers while learning about engineering disciplines

 - Design and prototype products, then examine the design results through our 3D printer

-- Learn to read blueprints and even create a complete set of detail drawings or architectural plans
+- Learn to read prints and even create a complete set of detailed drawings

 - Learn the professional skills and dress required for successful career interviews, including resumé and cover letter writing and editing

-- Learn the how to choose and apply for colleges and the scholarships to help pay for schooling
+- Learn how to choose and apply for colleges and scholarships to help pay for schooling

 - When available, choose between college after high school or a training apprenticeship where you can work full-time with all the benefits without having to attend college